Frequently Asked Questions (FAQs)

 To migrate this method, add the following:

-• Rename the existing method to createV1
+- Rename the existing method to

-• Optionally, add a deprecation message to the old method
+to target the version you want users to use by default - Optionally, add a deprecation message to the old method

 resources: